-I have great childhood memories eating these delicious Caramel Apples on a stick, usually at a local country fair or farmer’s market.
+I have great childhood memories eating these delicious Caramel Apples recipe, on a stick, usually at a local country fair or farmer's market.
 Growing up in valley famous for growing apples, there were so many ways to enjoy apples.
 I remember lots of Red Candy Apples or Toffee Apples, but felt like they broke my teeth.
 I always hoped to find Caramel Apples.

 Chewy Caramels are an American classic.
 I'm sure it was invented by Kraft foods, as this recipe is also known as Kraft Caramel Apples.
 Big companies always find ways to incorporate their products into recipes, like Caramel Rice Krispies Squares, using caramels instead of marshmallows.

 Living in Australia, it's hard to find the Kraft Caramels, so I usually use Werther's Caramels or Werther's Chewy Toffees as a substitute.
 They're basically the same thing and work well for this recipe.
 You can buy the popsicle stick in the dollar store, or just save them when you eat popsicles!